Anfel-mz/Bank-Telemarketing-Predictive-Model/README.md

 The data set is available here (both big and small dataset) https://www.dropbox.com/scl/fi/iojazwa0ssidq67pepsfo/bank.zip

-**we used multiple machine learning algorithme then compared them to see which one is better**
+**we used multiple machine learning algorithms then compared them to see which one is better**